Maxwellwr/factorio-charge-transmission/README.md

 ![roboport with picker arrow because of highlighted antenna](https://media.giphy.com/media/l0IymrhGnuE4MhTd6/giphy.gif)

-To change the target roboport, rotate the charger's antenna with <kbd>R</kbd> until the arrow points at your preferred spot.
+To change the target roboport, rotate the charger's antenna with R until the arrow points at your preferred spot.
 A roboport will only be a possible target if it has the charger as its neighbour (in other words, if it is inside its logistic range).

 ## Power usage